-Reflecting the rate of citizen participation in the discussion of budget priorities shows how the project helped to meet the IBL provision of community participation in budget preparation and execution, a major reform of the citizen-government relationship.
+Reflecting on the rate of citizen participation in the discussion of budget priorities shows how the project helped to meet the IBL provision of community participation in budget preparation and execution, a major reform of the citizen-government relationship.

-The baseline survey to collect baseline data and other initial information for the SLP3 was conducted by an independent research firm in 2018.
-Two main objectives were focused during the baseline survey processes, including: (1) establishing baseline data against the Project Development Objective and Intermediate Result Indicators; and (2) identifying and recommend appropriate results of key indicators that serve as a baseline to compare the progress and success of the project in relation to its relevance, effectiveness and efficiency.
+The baseline survey to collect baseline data and other initial information for the SLP-3 was conducted by an independent research firm in 2018.
+Two main objectives were focused during the baseline survey processes, including: (1) establishing baseline data against the Project Development Objective and Intermediate Result Indicators; and (2) identifying and recommending appropriate results of key indicators that serve as a baseline to compare the progress and success of the project in relation to its relevance, effectiveness and efficiency.
 The major methodology and methods used and applied in the baseline survey included the Public Opinion Survey and Review on LDF operation.

-Specific objectives of the MTR include:
+Specific activities of the End-line Survey include:

 1. The Public Opinion Survey